cornell-ece5745/ece5745-S01-front-end/docs/index.md

     % cd $TOPDIR/sim/build
     % pytest ../regincr/RegIncrNstageRTL_test.py

-**To Do On Your Own:** Use geany or your favorite text editor to open the implementation and add the actual static elabroation logic to instantiate a pipeline of registered incrementers.
-So for a PyMTL RTL implementation you should edit `RegIncrNstagePRTL.py` to look as follows:
+Use geany or your favorite text editor to open the implementation and uncomment the static elabroation logic to instantiate a pipeline of registered incrementers.
+So a PyMTL RTL implementation should look as
+follows:

     from pymtl3 import *
     from pymtl3.passes.backends.verilog import TranslationConfigs
     from .RegIncrRTL import RegIncrRTL